Motorcycle Accidents

 Gathering Critical Evidence

 Police reports, witness statements, and crash scene photos form the foundation of your defense.
 Traffic camera footage and expert accident reconstruction can also demonstrate the other driver’s negligence.
 Every piece of evidence helps paint a complete picture of what happened and who was truly responsible.
+Because North Carolina also limits how long you have to act, our guide to how long you have to file a motorcycle accident claim in North Carolina walks through the filing deadlines that apply alongside the fault rules discussed here.

 Focusing on the Other Driver’s Actions

 We also focus on the other driver’s violations.
 Did they fail to yield?
 Were they distracted by their phone?
 Did they make an illegal turn?
-Highlighting their clear violations makes it harder for insurance companies to argue you share blame.
-Our team at Karney | Clayton has represented bikers for over four decades, and we understand how riders think and how crashes happen.
+Highlighting clear violations by the other driver makes it harder for an insurance company to argue that you share the blame.
+Our team at Karney | Clayton has represented injured riders for more than four decades, and we understand how these crashes typically unfold, including the specific arguments adjusters tend to raise once they learn a motorcycle was involved.

 Exceptions to the Contributory Negligence Rule